 Torani Store – Online shop for Torani Syrups

 Midwest Poetry Review, SA-De Books (defunct), and Poetry Motel.
-She is also a crafter and artist, and enjoys motivating others.
-Ms. Holland lives in northeast Florida and is working on several books to be published through CreateSpace.
+She is also a crafter and artist and enjoys motivating others.
+Ms. Holland lives in northeast Florida and is working on several books to be published by CreateSpace.

 Latest posts by Sandi J. Holland (see all)

 - Coffee Granita Cream Recipe and the History of Torani Syrups - June 1, 2015

 - Coffee Cup Eraser Art Stamp Carving: Relaxing And Fun - April 11, 2012